-In August 2008 Sam Crump joined the staff (funded by the Rank Foundation) as Youth Development Worker and alongside studying for a degree in Informal Education, is improving the opportunities available to the young people.
-The project has also attracted funding from three local authorities, firstly with the award by Cambridgeshire Council County of the contract for Rural Youth Work Support in South Cambridgeshire and secondly joint funding from South Cambridgeshire District Council and Cambridge City Council to provide a second bus operating in South Cambs and Cambridge City.
+In August 2008 Sam Crump joined the staff (funded by the Rank Foundation) as Youth Development Worker and alongside studying for a degree in Informal Education.
+The project also attracted funding from three local authorities, firstly with the award by Cambridgeshire Council County of the contract for Rural Youth Work Support in South Cambridgeshire and secondly joint funding from South Cambridgeshire District Council and Cambridge City Council to provide a second bus operating in South Cambs and Cambridge City.

-The second bus arrived in November 2009 after an excellent conversion by Qualiti Coachbuilding in Southampton and is now up and running in additional villages.
+The second bus arrived in November 2009 after an excellent conversion by Qualiti Coachbuilding in Southampton and was put into use straightaway in additional villages.
 Also during 2009 the project supported a local community (Orwell) in starting its own building based youth club, a model that is hoped will be taken up in other communities.

 Summer 2010 was a disappointing time for staff and trustees when central government money allocated to cover running costs for the new bus, were cut.
 The charity reacted quickly and was able to keep the second bus in use but the planned increase in the number of venues was no longer possible.